 What is the APR on student loans?

-APR or annual percentage rate is a reflection of the interest rate plus any fees associated with the loan.
+The APR, or annual percentage rate, is a reflection of the interest rate plus any fees associated with the loan.
 It provides a picture of the total cost of borrowing a loan and is helpful in comparing loans from different lenders.

 Is the APR the same on subsidized and unsubsidized student loans?

-The interest rate for unsubsidized and subsidized federal student loans is sent annually by Congress.
+The interest rate for unsubsidized and subsidized federal student loans is set annually by Congress.
 These loans also have an origination fee.
-For the 2024-2025 school year the interest rate on Direct Subsidized and Unsubsidized loans is 6.53% and the origination fee is 1.057%.
+The interest rate on Direct Subsidized and Unsubsidized loans is 6.39% for loans first disbursed between July 1, 2025, and June 30, 2026.
 The APR for your loan will be determined by factors including the repayment term you select.

 What is the typical interest rate on private student loans?

-Interest rates on private student loans vary based on a variety of factors such as the lender’s policies, and individual borrower characteristics such as their credit score and income, among other factors.
-As of June 2024, interest rates on fixed private student loans hovered around 4% to upwards of 16%.
+Interest rates on private student loans vary based on factors such as the lender’s policies and individual borrower characteristics, such as their credit score and income.
+As of February 26, 2026, private student loan interest rates ranged from about 2.99% to about 17.99%, depending on creditworthiness.

 SoFi Private Student Loans